gliu2k/SAP-Datasphere/Admin/Admin.md

 [Data Provisioning Agent(SDI)](https://community.sap.com/t5/technology-blogs-by-members/sap-datasphere-sap-data-provisioning-agent-upgrade/ba-p/13569884) and [SAP Cloud Connector](https://community.sap.com/t5/technology-blogs-by-sap/sap-datasphere-sap-cloud-connector-setup/ba-p/13550570) are needed in the setup of the connection from Datasphere to the on-premise systems.

+What is SDI?
+Simply input, it is an ETL tool to load data from external systems into HANA Database.
+Like SAP Data Service(BODS), it has the adapter to access to the ABAP objects.

 ![alt text](/Admin/images/SDA.png)

 The Cloud Connector establishes a secure connection between the cloud and on-premise systems.
 See this [course](